Frequently asked questions

 There are currently 193 Member States of the United Nations.
-The latest State to join the United Nations was Montenegro (in 2006).
+The latest State to join the United Nations was South Sudan (in 2011).
 According to Article 4 of the Charter of the United Nations:

 "1.
 Membership in the United Nations is open to all … peace-loving states which accept the obligations contained in the present Charter and, in the judgment of the Organization, are able and willing to carry out these obligations.